-a protein that helps tumors form new blood vessels.
+Often shortened to VEGF.
+A protein that helps tumors form new blood vessels.
 See also angiogenesis.

-a type of benign (not cancer) polyp inside the colon or other parts of the digestive tract with finger-like projections of gland cells that can be seen under the microscope.
-These finger-like structures generally make up at least half of the adenoma.
+A type of non-cancerous polyp in the colon or other parts of the digestive tract with finger-like projections of gland cells.
+These finger-like structures generally make up at least half of the polyp.
 Villous adenomas are usually broad-based lesions, and often cause rectal bleeding.
-Because they can be pre-cancerous, they are usually removed when found.
-See also adenomatous polyp, colon, polyp, rectum, tubular adenoma, tubulovillous adenoma.
+Because they can become cancer, they are usually removed.
+See also adenomatous polyp, colon, digestive system, glandular cells, polyp, rectum, tubular adenoma, tubulovillous adenoma.

-the outside parts of a woman’s genitals, such as the labia, clitoris, and opening of the vagina.
+The outside parts of a woman’s genitals, such as the labia, clitoris, and opening of the vagina.
 See also clitoris, labia, vagina.